seinecle/gephi-tutorials/docs/generated-html/subdir/simple-project-from-a-to-z-en_temp_common.md

 //ST: !
 [start=3]
-3. Force Atlas 2 is a layout which brings together connected node, and spreads out unconnected nodes.
-What will happen to the nodes wich have no relation at all with other nodes (called "isolated nodes").
+3. Force Atlas 2 is a layout which brings together connected nodes, and spreads out unconnected nodes.
+We might have nodes with no relation at all with other nodes (called "isolated nodes").

 How will these isolated nodes move on screen?